 Bachelor of Arts

-Min. credits/courses to reach full-time status: 14 credits/3 and one-half courses
+Min. credits/courses to meet academic standing requirements: 14 credits/3 and one-half courses

 Max. credits allowed without course overload permission: 18